-The direction of the vision of the Foreign Language Program at Compton College is to provide the highest standard of learning, in the acquisition of foreign language skills and the globalized and multicultural world and also of the need to teach Sign Language/Interpreter training to those who want to translate or work in fields that demand the knowledge and skills of Sign language.
-Increase Language offerings as Japanese, French, Mandarin, Arabic and Kiswahili.
+The direction and vision of the Foreign Language Program at Compton College is to provide the highest standard of learning, in the acquisition of a foreign language.
 In addition, the Foreign Language Program is to develop student life by creating a Spanish Student Organization (club).
-Research data show that students involved in student life/student organizations have a higher retention rate and graduation.
-In addition, the Foreign Language Program will establish a series of extra-curricular events: guest speakers, the Latin American Film Series and continue with the Spanish Spelling Bee contest.
+Research data show that students involved in student life/student organizations have a higher retention and graduation rates.
+Also, the Spanish Department is committed in bringing first class cultural events at Compton College.
+As a result, the Foreign Language Program will establish a series of extra-curricular events: guest speakers, the Latin American Film Series and continue with the Spanish Spelling Bee contest.